ph1p/ikea-led-obegraensad/README.md

 ## Open the lamp

 I'm sorry to say this, but you'll have to pry open the back of your Lamp, as IKEA didn't install regular screws here.
-I lifted the back with a screwdriver between the screws and pried it open with a second object.
+I lifted the back with a screwdriver between the screws and pried it open with a second object, but you can also drill out the rivets to avoid breaking the backpanel.

 ## The panels